Animals on Campus Policy

 Applicability of City and Parish Ordinances

 Service and emotional support animals may be subject to local ordinances regarding vaccination, licensing, and leashing.
-Owners are responsible for knowing and ensuring animals are in compliance with applicable city and parish ordinances during the period of presence or residence on campus.
+Owners are responsible for knowing and ensuring animals are in compliance with applicable city and parish ordinances while present or residing on campus.

 Procedures for Requesting Information or Accommodation